~more recently updated recipes~

-- The broccoli stalks are absolutely delicious.
+The broccoli stalks are absolutely delicious so do pay attention to the aggressive trimming instructions – they're worth the time, especially for what happens to the stalks.
 So often, they're chopped off and even discarded in favor of the more tender and flavorful crowns.
-I loved them cold, eaten out of a bowl like pickles.
+I love them cold, eaten out of a bowl like vinegar-free pickles.

-- The herb and vinegar and oil combinations are nearly limitless, making it easy to complement the rest of the meal.
-(Tonight's version used a tiny bit of oil, maybe a teaspoon, a good splash of fig vinegar from of all places, Tuesday Morning, and fresh dill.)
+The herb and vinegar and oil combinations (what I call the "Never-the-Same" Possibilities) are nearly limitless, making it easy to complement the rest of the meal.

 Time to table: maybe 20 minutes

 "Never-the-Same" Possibilities, such as:

 Olive oil or butter

 Bring an inch of water to boil in a steaming pan.
 While the water heats, trim the broccoli (instructions by StephenCooks).

 "Cut the last 1/4" from the end of the stalks, use a paring knife to trim any gnarly stumps or little branches from the stalks and then, using a vegetable peeler, peel the tough outer skin from the stalks, starting at the base of the flower and going to the end of the stalks.
 Some larger stalks have a fairly thick skin and may need two passes of the peeler...you can tell when you got it all when the inner flesh of the stalk is exposed...it has a softer wet-green look, with no fibers visible and a consistency like a cut radish or potato.